karyma101/handbook/CLI/README.md

 - **sed**: stands for “stream editor”.
 It accepts standard input and modifies it based on an expression, before displaying it as output data.
   - sed ' "s" stands for substitution / the search string / the replacement string / ["g" stands for globally without this only substitute first instance]'

+### ~/.bash_profile
+- **source ~/.bash_profile**: makes the changes in bash_profile settings available right away in the session we are in
+- **alias**: the alias command allows you to create keyboard shortcuts, or aliases, for commonly used commands
+- **export USER="Jane Doe"**: creates an environment variable
+  - to use environment variable, $USER
+- **PS1**: is a variable that defines the makeup and style of the command prompt.
+- **$PATH**: is an environment variable that stores a list of directories separated by a colon
+  - Each directory contains scripts for the command line to execute.
+The PATH variable simply lists which directories contain scripts
+- **env**: command stands for “environment”, and returns a list of the environment variables for the current user.

 ### Definitions